-Draft Resolution XV.xx on Promoting incorporation of frontier technology and traditional ecological knowledge in wetland conservation, restoration, management, and wise use
+Draft Resolution XV.xx on Promoting incorporation of new technology and traditional ecological knowledge in wetland conservation, restoration, management, and wise use

-1. AWARE that science and technology are means to implement and revitalize the Global Partnership for Sustainable Development under Goal 17 of the United Nations 2030 Sustainable Development Goals (SDGs); and that the Technology Facilitation Mechanism was established and aimed at supporting the SDGs;
+1. AWARE that science, technology and innovation are means to implement and revitalize the Global Partnership for Sustainable Development under Goal 17 of the United Nations 2030 Sustainable Development Goals (SDGs); and that the Technology Facilitation Mechanism was established and aimed at supporting the SDGs;

-2. NOTING that frontier or new technologies and traditional knowledge are important working areas and initiatives to address global challenges in environment and sustainable development in multiple UN programmes and specialized agencies, including the UN Secretary-General’s Strategy on New Technologies, the UN Environment Programme’s Digital Transformations and the Coalition for Digital Environmental Sustainability (CODES), and the Science, Technology and Innovation (STI) system and Local and Indigenous Knowledge Systems (LINKS) of the UN Educational, Scientific and Cultural Organization (UNESCO);
+2. NOTING that new technologies and traditional knowledge and practice are important working areas and initiatives to address global challenges in environment and sustainable development in multiple UN programmes and specialized agencies, including the UN Secretary-General’s Strategy on New Technologies, the UN Environment Programme’s Digital Transformations and the Coalition for Digital Environmental Sustainability (CODES), and the Science, Technology and Innovation (STI) system and Local and Indigenous Knowledge Systems (LINKS) of the UN Educational, Scientific and Cultural Organization (UNESCO);

-3. ALSO NOTING that technology and knowledge are important in multiple environmental agreements (MEAs); that the UN Framework Convention on Climate Change established its Technology Mechanism in 2010; and that the Parties to the Convention on Biological Diversity confirmed in Decision 15/4 that implementation of the Kunming-Montreal Global Biodiversity Framework should be based on scientific evidence and traditional knowledge and practices, recognizing the role of science, technology and innovation;
+3. ALSO NOTING that the UN Framework Convention on Climate Change (UNFCCC) established its Technology Mechanism in 2010; and that the Parties to the Convention on Biological Diversity (CBD) confirmed in Section C of the Decision 15/4 that implementation of the Kunming-Montreal Global Biodiversity Framework (KM-GBF) should be based on scientific evidence and traditional knowledge and practices, recognizing the role of science, technology and innovation;

-4. ACKNOWLEDGING that advances and practices of frontier technology are contributing to wetland conservation, restoration, management and wise use, such as machine learning and artificial intelligence, space-air-ground integrated networks (SAGIN), smart sensors, the internet of things, clouds and data processing engines, biotechnology, nanotech, robotics, etc., which provide significant support to wetland inventory and monitoring, ecological character assessment, prediction of trends of changes, regulation of hydrological and ecological processes, etc., with precise, highly frequent, and intelligent data and analysis;
+4. ACKNOWLEDGING that advances and practices of new technology are contributing to wetland conservation, restoration, management and wise use providing significant support to wetland inventory and monitoring, ecological character assessment, trend analyses and predictions, regulation of hydrological and ecological processes, etc;

-5. ALSO ACKNOWLEDGING that traditional knowledge, especially traditional ecological knowledge (TEK), has an irreplaceable value and role in wetland conservation, restoration, management, and wise and sustainable use; and NOTING that many Wetlands of International Importance are also nominated as World Natural and Cultural Heritage Properties or Cultural Heritage Landscapes, or Biosphere Reserves, for example for their traditional wetland agriculture;
+5. ALSO ACKNOWLEDGING that traditional knowledge, has an irreplaceable value and role in wetland conservation, restoration, management, and wise and sustainable use; and NOTING that numbers of Wetlands of International Importance are also nominated as World Natural and Cultural Heritage Properties or Cultural Heritage Landscapes, or Biosphere Reserves, for example for their traditional wetland agriculture;

 6. AWARE that scientific knowledge and indigenous and local knowledge are integral parts of knowledge systems (IPBES, 2022); and REALIZING that modern science-based technology and traditional knowledge are inseparable in long-term human development and both vital to build a harmonious relationship with nature;

-7. RECALLING that the Guidelines related to the sharing of expertise and information in Resolution VII.19 indicate that the Convention will increase its efforts to share knowledge (traditional, indigenous, and more recently derived technologies and methods) among Contracting Parties;
+7. RECALLING that the Guiding Principles for the consideration of traditional knowledge in wetlands management, developed based on shared expertise and information among Contracting Parties in Resolution VII.19 indicate that the Convention will increase its efforts to preserve, promote and incorporate traditional knowledge, innovations and practices among Contracting Parties, complying with the international principle that guarantees that the rights of indigenous peoples (Free, Prior and Informed Consent) and the Indigenous and Tribal Peoples Convention 1989 (No. 169);

-8. ACKNOWLEDGING that the Scientific and Technical Review Panel has developed the technology and knowledge publications for the Convention since 2006;
+8. ACKNOWLEDGING that the Scientific and Technical Review Panel has developed many of the technology and knowledge related publications for the Convention since 2006;

 9. WELCOMING the fact that Standing Committee Decision SC63-26 decided the theme of World Wetland Day 2026 as “Wetlands and traditional knowledge: Celebrating cultural heritage”;

-10. NOTING that traditional knowledge and technology are indicated in Target 1.x, 2.x, 3.x and 4.x (to be updated with the final SP5) in the Fifth Strategic Plan of the Convention (Resolution XV.xx Annex 2); and
+10. NOTING that traditional knowledge and technology are addressed in Target x.x (to be updated with the final SP5) in the Fifth Strategic Plan of the Convention (Resolution XV.xx Annex 2); and

-11. REALIZING the significance of the incorporation and integration of frontier technology and TEK in wetland conservation, restoration, management, and wise and sustainable use, and the weakness of separate applications of frontier technology and TEK;
+11. REALIZING the significance of the incorporation and integration of new technology and traditional knowledge in wetland conservation, restoration, management, and wise and sustainable use, and the weakness of separate applications of new technology and traditional knowledge;

 THE CONFERENCE OF THE CONTRACTING PARTIES